davxiao/davidxiao-web/content/post/building-a-website-in-2020/index.md

 ---
 title: 'Building a website in 2020'
 subtitle: 'with Hugo and Google Firebase'
-summary: Create a static website with Hugo from the ground up
+summary: If you are interested in building a personal blog site in a cost efficent way, this post discusses about creating a website from the ground up with minimal vendor dependency and high levels of autonomy using Hugo and Firebase.
 date: 2020-04-16
 lastMod:
 authors:
   - david-xiao
+profile: false
-categories: []
+categories:
+  - IT
-tags: []
+tags:
+  - Hugo
+  - Firebase
+  - Markdown
+  - Website
 featured: false
 draft: false